World Sight Day: Eye Care Everywhere

-It will be celebrated on 11th October, 2018 with initiatives promoted by IAPB Italy.
-Three days of free ophthalmic check-ups are going to take place in Rome from 9th October
+It was celebrated on 11th October, 2018 with initiatives promoted by IAPB Italy.
+Together with the Italian Society of Ophthalmology, IAPB Italy invited many ophthalmologists to take action for prevention

-According to the WHO, globally, there are 217 million visually impaired people and 36 million blind people (for a combined total of 253 million visually impaired people).
+According to the WHO, globally, there are 217 million low vision people and 36 million blind people (for a combined total of 253 million visually impaired people).
 A staggering 1.2 billion people need glasses and, among other things, myopia is increasing rapidly in the world.
 This is why it is important for everyone to have access to appropriate eye care.
-Even in Italy too many people do not regularly have an eye examination.
-The aim of these initiatives is to raise awareness among citizens and institutions regarding the protection of the most important of the five senses: eight out of ten visual disabilities are avoidable.
+Even in Italy, too many people do not regularly have an eye examination from childhood.
+The aim of these initiatives is to raise awareness among citizens and institutions regarding the protection of the most important of the five senses: on a global perspective, eight out of ten visual disabilities are avoidable.

 The Italian branch of the IAPB has been offering comprehensive information for years to educate the population on the importance of periodic eye tests for early diagnosis, to facilitate access to early care and to grant the opportunities offered by visual rehabilitation to the visually impaired.
 In particular, IAPB Italy founded – thanks to its President Giuseppe Castronovo – the National Centre of Services and Research for the Prevention of Blindness and Visual Rehabilitation of the Visually Impaired, which is a WHO Collaboration Center at the A. Gemelli Hospital in Rome.